zer0plus/zer0plus/README.md

 - ☀️  I'm currently looking for summer 2021 opportunities!
 - 💻  I'm currently working on an algorithmic trading bot
-- 💡  I'm currently learning C++, Web Dev, and cryptography
+- 💡  I'm currently learning C++, Web Dev, and Cryptography
 - 🐱‍💻 Passionate about specializing in cyber security